+'''

 To: bob@beta

 Subject: lunch

 How about pizza?

+'''

-- 1. When she's satisfied with the message, she tells the MUA to send it. - 2.
-At this point, the MUA can add additional header fields like Date and Message-Id and modify the values Alice entered (e.g., replace bob@beta with "Bob
+- 2. When she's satisfied with the message, she tells the MUA to send it. - 3.
+At this point, the MUA can add additional header fields like Date and Message-Id and modify the values Alice entered (e.g., replace bob@beta with "Bob <bobb@beta.example.com>".
+Next, the MUA injects the message into the mail system.
+There are two ways to this: it can run a program provided by the mail system for the purpose of injecting messages, or it can open a connection to the Simple Mail Transfer Protocol (SMTP) port on either the local system or a remote mail server.
+For this example, we'll assume the MUA uses a local injection program to pass messages to the MTA.
+The details of the injection process vary by MTA, but on UNIX systems the sendmail method is a de facto standard.
+With this method, the MUA can put the header and body in a file, separated by a blank line, and pass the file to the sendmail program. - 4.

-<br/ - 3.
 If the injection succeeds-the message was syntactically correct and sendmail was invoked properly-the message is now the MTA's responsibility.
 Details vary greatly by MTA, but generally the MTA on alpha examines the header to determine where to send the message, opens an SMTP connection to beta, and forwards the message to the MTA on the beta system.
-The SMTP dialogue requires messages to be sent in two parts: the envelope, which specifies the recipient's address (bob@beta.example.com) and the return address (alice@alpha.example.com), and the message itself, which consists of the header and body. - 4.
-If the beta MTA rejects the message, perhaps because there's no user bob on the system, the MTA on alpha sends a bounce message to the return address, alice@alpha, to notify her of the problem. - 5.
+The SMTP dialogue requires messages to be sent in two parts: the envelope, which specifies the recipient's address (bob@beta.example.com) and the return address (alice@alpha.example.com), and the message itself, which consists of the header and body. - 5.
+If the beta MTA rejects the message, perhaps because there's no user bob on the system, the MTA on alpha sends a bounce message to the return address, alice@alpha, to notify her of the problem. - 6.
 If the beta MTA accepts the message, it looks at the recipient's address, determines whether it's local to beta or on a remote system.
-In this case, it's local, so the MTA either delivers the message itself or passes it to a mail delivery agent (MDA) like /bin/mail or procmail. - 6.
-If the delivery fails, perhaps because Bob has exceeded his mail quota, the beta MTA sends a bounce message to the envelope return address, alice@alpha. - 7.
+In this case, it's local, so the MTA either delivers the message itself or passes it to a mail delivery agent (MDA) like /bin/mail or procmail. - 7.
+If the delivery fails, perhaps because Bob has exceeded his mail quota, the beta MTA sends a bounce message to the envelope return address, alice@alpha. - 8.
 If the delivery succeeds, the message waits in Bob's mailbox until his MUA reads it and displays it.